(Don't Fear) The Reaper: Reception

-The song was on the Billboard Hot 100 chart for 20 weeks, reaching number 12 for the weeks beginning November 6 and November 13 in 1976.
-It was BÖC's highest-charting U.S. song and helped Agents of Fortune reach number 29 on the Billboard 200. "(Don't Fear) The Reaper" charted even higher in Canada, peaking at number 7.
+The song was on the Billboard Hot 100 chart for 20 weeks, reaching number 12 for the weeks of November 6 and November 13, 1976.
+It was the band's highest-charting U.S. song and helped Agents of Fortune reach number 29 on the Billboard 200. "(Don't Fear) The Reaper" charted even higher in Canada, peaking at number 7.
 The single edit was released in the UK in July 1976 (CBS 4483) but failed to chart.
-However the unedited album version was released as a single (CBS 6333) in May 1978, where it reached number 16 on the UK Singles Chart.
+The unedited album version was released as a single (CBS 6333) in May 1978, where it reached number 16 on the UK Singles Chart.

-Critical reaction was mostly positive.
+The song received critical acclaim.
 Record World said that "An 'Eight Miles High' guitar line is complemented by smooth vocals."
-Denise Sullivan of Allmusic praised the song's "gentle vocals and virtuoso guitar" and "haunting middle break which delivers the listener straight back to the heart of the song once the thunder is finished".
-Nathan Beckett called it BÖC's "masterpiece" and compared the vocals to the Beach Boys.
-Writing for PopMatters, James Mann hailed it as a "landmark, genre-defining masterpiece" that was "as grand and emotional as American rock and roll ever got".
-Pitchfork Media also referred to the song as a "masterpiece".
-"Extremely poetic" was the verdict of Fountains of Wayne founder Chris Collingwood.
-"A sad ballad about a man who wants to die with his true love before their love is spoiled by earthly things."'
+Denise Sullivan of AllMusic praised the song's "gentle vocals and virtuoso guitar" and "haunting middle break which delivers the listener straight back to the heart of the song once the thunder is finished".
+Nathan Beckett called it the band's "masterpiece" and compared the vocals to the Beach Boys.
+Writing for PopMatters, James Mann called it a "landmark, genre-defining masterpiece" that was "as grand and emotional as American rock and roll ever got".
+Pitchfork also called the song a masterpiece.
+In 2020, Classic Rock wrote the song "remained one of the most instantly recognisable tracks in the whole genre, and it continues to turn up in surprising places even today".